What is a Charley Horse?

 - If you often get a charley horse, physical therapy may help you cope with muscle spasms and prevent further complications

-- If you are on medications which can alter your electrolytes or you are on dialysis, cramping could be due to an electrolyte imbalance.
-In this case those electrolytes could be replaced by diet or medication.
+- If you are on medications that can alter your electrolytes or you are on dialysis, cramping could be due to an electrolyte imbalance.
+In this case, those electrolytes could be replaced by diet or medication.